impurity-dev/impurity-dev/README.md

 <div align="left">

-📚 MS in Computer Science, Specializing in Interactive Intelligence
+📚 Learning AI, ML, and DL techniques to develop myself as a industry leader as we dive deeper into the singularity
 📝 Creating myself a personal website [Personal Website](https://impurity-dev.github.io/professional-website/) using BabylonJS, Typescript, and Webpack
-🛠 Working full time as a Senior Software Engineer
+🛠 Working full time as a Solutions Engineer

 </div>